Documentation Index

 ctx.headers | object | read/write | Response headers |

-ctx.body | string | read | Response body |
+ctx.body | string | read/write | Response body |

 ctx.respondWith(options)

 Short-circuits the normal proxy flow and returns a synthetic response.
-Available in bothonRequest and onResponse.
+Available in both onRequest and onResponse.

 In onRequest, calling respondWith stops script execution immediately.
 The request is never sent upstream.
 In onResponse, execution continues after the call.